wealthsimple/dwb-challenge/README.md

 # Updates
 You must handle any input errors, like malformed dates or empty prices.
 You can handle them any way you like, including skipping output for that day.

+Our testing suite will be smart enough to handle skipped days, so you're welcome to output nothing for days with no trades.